Writing

 }

-• No validation, nesting, or reuse
+• No structure or type safety

 from debin import *